Kevin Durant threw some playful shade at the international representatives for this year’s All-Star game, Michael C. Wright writes for ESPN.

 We have more from around the world of international basketball:

 - Alize Johnson is joining the Shenzhen Leopards in China on a “lucrative deal,” Marc Stein reports (via Twitter).
-Johnson is a five-year NBA veteran, playing a career-high 18 games with the Nets in 2020/21 and averaging 5.2 points and 5.0 rebounds in 10.5 minutes per game.
-He started this season with the Iowa Wolves and averaged 20.6 points, 12.2 rebounds, and 5.8 assists, while shooting 41.3% on 3.9 three-point attempts per game.
+Johnson, a five-year NBA veteran, appeared in a career-high 18 games with the Nets in 2020/21 and averaged 5.2 points and 5.0 rebounds in 10.5 minutes per game.
+He started this season with the Iowa Wolves in the G League and averaged 20.6 points, 12.2 rebounds, and 5.8 assists while shooting 41.3% on 3.9 three-point attempts per game.